 Northwest of New Orleans lies a chain of African-American communities and petrochemical plants, the so-called “Chemical Corridor,” where residents, lawyers, and scientists have developed one of the country’s best known networks of environmental justice activism.

-And in New Orleans, itself, thousands of students, professionals, and residents are planning and constructing one of the biggest redevelopment projects ever conceived—intended to promote smart growth, sustainable neighborhoods, new public transit routes, integrated and affordable housing, and authentic cultural growth.
+And in New Orleans itself, thousands of students, professionals, and residents are planning and constructing one of the biggest redevelopment projects ever conceived—intended to promote smart growth, sustainable neighborhoods, new public transit routes, integrated and affordable housing, and authentic cultural growth.

 Environmental programs at the College of Law continue to expand.
-We offer a comprehensive environmental certificate program, by which students can concentrate their studies in the areas of natural resources, pollution control, and land use, and receive a certificate upon graduation along with their degree.
+We offer a comprehensive environmental certificate program, through which students can concentrate their studies in the areas of natural resources, pollution control, and land use, and receive a certificate upon graduation along with their degree.
 Our students develop their skills in analyzing and solving problems through situational case studies and learn effective teamwork through environmental externships and through the “Katrina program” at Loyola’s nationally renowned Gillis Long Poverty Law Center.

 In addition, our students pursue a variety of extracurricular activities, including our award-winning international environmental law moot court program and participation in our Environmental Law Society.
 Loyola law graduates pursue a variety of distinguished careers in environmental law and land-use.
 Our alumni currently hold positions at federal and state agencies, major corporations, and law firms with strong environmental practices.